HabibStackz/currency-dashboard/README.md

 ## Information
-The Currency Converter is a website that allows users to convert values from one currency to another.
-The program currently supports two different currencies: dollars and sterling.
+Currency Dashboard is a website that allows users to convert values from one currency to another.
+The program currently supports two different currencies: dollars and poundsterling.

 Users can select the currency they want to convert from and enter a value to have it converted into the other currency.
 The program uses real-time exchange rates to ensure that the conversions are accurate and up-to-date.

 The Currency Converter is built using JavaScript and is designed to be user-friendly and easy to use.
 It is ideal for anyone who needs to convert currencies on a regular basis, such as business owners, travelers, or anyone who makes transactions online.

 The program currently only supports 2 different currencies.
-However, we are working on adding more
+However, we are working on adding more.

 ## Installation
-Click on this link:
+Click on this link: https://habibstackz.github.io/currency-dashboard/

 ## Credits
 ![Habib Hakeem](https://github.com/HabibStackz)